Jachimo/adiumtoeml/README.md

 Examples have been found of Adium HTML-based log files with strange separator characters in the date written into the filename.
 (An example is `20050219` on an AdiumHTMLLog file.)
 These files will cause processing errors and should be renamed by hand, replacing the non-ASCII chars with dashes.

+### Trivial Logs

+"Trivial" logs, meaning those without any actual human-generated messages and only system/status messages, do not have enough information to be usefully represented as MIME .eml documents.
+As a result, they are skipped when processing.
+It is possible that a future version of this converter might be able to process them into a different output format, such as JSON.

 ## Licensing